 We never use physical violence—striking, punching, kicking, etc. If an employee is observed abusing an animal physically, he or she will be fired on the spot.

-The exception: if, for example, two dogs are fighting or are showing aggressive body language and at risk of fighting which could lead to injury to a dog or staff member.
-If no other methods have worked to stop the altercation, we have no choice to do whatever we must to prevent or minimize the risk of injury or death.
-Because of how we screen new clients and manage the behavior of our pack, this is extremely rare.
+The exception: If, for example, two dogs are fighting or are showing aggressive body language and at risk of fighting which could lead to injury to a dog or staff member.
+If no other methods have worked to prevent or stop the altercation, we have no choice to do whatever we must to prevent or minimize the risk of injury or death.
+Because of how we screen new guests and manage the behavior of our pack, this is extremely rare.

 Voices, Energies, and Bodies

 A person always has his or her voice, energy, and body to use as tools to correct inappropriate behavior.
 This is our primary tool for discipline.
 We will say, “No!,” clap our hands, stomp our feet, perhaps use a finger or thumb to give a poke to redirect his or her attention to us and away from the behavior.
-We might slap a rolled-up newspaper on a counter, rap on a wall or door, etc. The main idea is to, without causing physical or mental harm, show the dog he or he is doing the wrong thing.
+We might slap a rolled-up newspaper on a counter, rap on a wall or door, etc. The main idea is to, without causing physical or mental harm, show the dog he or she is doing the wrong thing.

 Vibration Collars (for Barking)

-If a dog barks continuously, and no other methods has worked to quiet him or her, we will, at our discretion, place a vibrating collar on him or her.
-It vibrates like a restaurant pager and serves as way to distract the dog so we can then reward it for being quiet.
-If this doesn't work, we can try a bark collar (see below).
+If a dog barks continuously, and no other methods have worked to quiet him or her, we will, at our discretion, place an e-collar on him or her and use the vibrate feature.
+If this doesn't work, our last resort is to try a bark collar.

 E-Collar & Bark

-Over the years, several people have criticized me for using e-collars (“shock” collars).
+Some persons are categorically against e-collars (“shock” collars).
 I can understand their position because I myself used to be very averse to them.
 Who would shock his or her dog?
 How cruel!
-But I noticed that, without exception, no critic ever asked me how I use the collars.
-Their criticism seemed based at least partly on assumption and conjecture.
+From time to time someone will criticize me for using e-collars.
+But I have noticed that most of the criticism has been at least partly on assumption and conjecture.
 Here's how i use them.

 Because I had never seen an e-collar in person and had not observed one in use, my past reaction to them was also based on what I imagined and assumed.
 When I moved west twenty-plus years ago, I noticed many people using e-collars to recall their dogs from long distances.
 A few people demonstrated their use to me, including the “shock” feature.
-I was amazed to learn the process was not as I had imagined, and eventually I began employing using the collars.
+I was amazed to learn the collar was not as I had imagined, and eventually I began using them.

 Today I employ them mostly for long-distance recall when a dog is too far to see me or hear my command.
 Though one may exist, I'm not aware of a more effective tool for this situation.

 Mine is a 1-2-3 process: 1.)
 I give the “come” command, 2.)
 If the dog ignores me or is too far away to hear or see, I press the vibrate button which feels identical to a restaurant pager.
 And that is what they learn: Come when paged.
 3.)
-If the dog doesn’t come then, I tingle him by pressing the shock button at a low level. (“Tingle” is the word my clients most often use to describe the shock.)
+If the dog doesn’t come then, I tingle him by pressing the shock button at a low level. (“Tingle” is the word my clients most often use to describe the "shock.")
 The sensation does not cause pain, but it is a bit clearer than the vibrate and tends to get the dog’s attention when he is distracted by, say, a deer, or wants to chase a car.

-My use of e-collars is not about hurting; it is about getting attention, about being able to recognize a command is being given.
+My use of e-collars is not about hurting; it is about redirecting attention, about being able to recognize a command is being given.
 And I accomplish that using the lowest stimulation level possible.

 Is there ever a time when I will truly shock a dog?
 Yes.
 If he or she is about to cause physical harm to a person or another dog, I will use whatever stimulation level I must to stop that behavior.
 Of course, if other means are available (separation board, water hose, etc.), I will use it.
 For example, if the dog is on a leash, I have control and do not need an e-collar.
 But I will use a collar when necessary to avoid serious injury or death to me, another person, or another dog.

-98% of the time, my e-collar use is command-vibrate-tingle.
-I use a stimulation level one would describe as a “shock” only when life and limb are at risk.
+95% of the time, my e-collar use is command-vibrate-tingle.
+I use a stimulation level one would describe as a “shock” only when a dog is at physical risk.
 Occasionally I will also use a shock when teaching a dog to stop other life-threatening behaviors such as chasing wildlife, cars, etc.

 Before I train a dog using an e-collar, I explain its use to the owner and have him and/or her feel the vibrate and stimulation levels.
 This is mandatory or I will not teach a dog the e-collar.
-The owner needs to understand what their dog will experience.
+The owner needs to understand what his or her dog will experience.

 E-collars, like any tool, can be used abusively.
-Many times I’ve seen people truly shock their dogs to the point that are yelping in pain.
+Many times I’ve seen people truly shock their dogs to the point that are screaming in pain.
 Most of these instances have been a result of ignorance, of owners unfamiliar with e-collars and their use.
 I’ve also seen a few trainers, those whose methods are more militaristic than mine, use them often and harshly.
 This is hard to watch.

 There’s no doubt e-collars can be abusive, but so can a collar, leash, or any tool.
-As a horse trainer once told me: “It’s not the bit but the hands that use it.”
+As a horse trainer once told me: “It’s not the bit but the hands that hold the reins.”

-If you have questions or concerns, please contact me.
+If you have questions or concerns, I encourage your to contact me.
 You’ll find that we are fellow animal lovers strongly committed to their well-being.
 We are always open to questions, suggestions, and discussion.